srcrip/live_toast/README.md

 ### JavaScript Options

-You can also change some options about the LiveView hook when it is initalized.
+You can also change some options about the LiveView hook when it is initialized.
 Such as:

 ```javascript
 import { createLiveToastHook } from 'live_toast'